gedge-platform/gedge-platform/README.md

 ### GEdge-Platform

-OTE-Stack is an edge computing platform for 5G and AI.
+GEdge-Platform is an cloud edge computing platform for supporting ultra low-latency service experiences by rapidly processing data at the edge of the network.

+5G and AI.
 By virtualization it can shield heterogeneous characteristics and gives a unified access of cloud edge, mobile edge and private edge.
 For AI it provides low-latency, high-reliability and cost-optimal computing support at the edge through the cluster management and intelligent scheduling of multi-tier clusters.
 And at the same time OTE-Stack makes device-edge-cloud collaborative computing possible.

 Note: OTE-Stack is a heavy work in progress.

+The ability to locate performance-sensitive applications and network functions very close to the subscribers is critical to success as operators seek to offer massive broadband and ultra-low latency services.
+Edge cloud solution delivers ultra-responsive service experiences by rapidly processing content at the edge of the network.

+Cloud computing is transforming the telecoms landscape, offering flexibility that is need to enabling modern, agile business opportunities with secured and high availability services.
+Centralized network architecture alone does not cost-effectively support the ultra-low latency and extreme throughput demanded by the service like Internet of Things, cloud gaming and 5G.

 <!--